Implantable cardioverter-defibrillators (ICDs)

 - Electrophysiology study (EPS).
 Electrodes are guided through blood vessels to your heart and used to test the function of your heart's electrical system.
 This can identify whether you have or might develop heart rhythm problems.

-It's likely you'll be asked not to eat or drink for at least eight hours before your surgery.
-Talk to your doctor about the medications you take and whether you should continue to take them before your procedure to implant an ICD.
+You'll probably need to fast for at least eight hours before your surgery.
+Talk to your doctor about any medications you take and whether you should continue to take them before your procedure to implant an ICD.

 What you can expect